-By the end of March, the Director of Federal & State Accountability reviews the items in the proposed budget with the department of Learning, Leadership and Innovation Services and the CFO to ensure budgeted items are listed in the correct class/object code according to FAR and the District's classification chart and to ensure the items are allowable.
+By the end of March, the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable reviews the items in the proposed budget with the department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable and the CFO to ensure budgeted items are listed in the correct class/object code according to FAR and the District's classification chart and to ensure the items are allowable.
 The budget is also reviewed to ensure that any costs requiring specific or prior approval are specifically identified and listed.
 See II.
 Financial Management System, E. Expending Grant Funds, for a discussion on performing compliance determinations.
 If it is determined that a cost is not allowable, then the budget is returned to the relevant staff member to be revised before seeking final approval.

-Once the Director of Federal & State Accountability determines that all budgeted items are allowable and are budgeted in the proper class/object code according to FAR, the budget is sent to the CFO for final review and approval.
+Once the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable determines that all budgeted items are allowable and are budgeted in the proper class/object code according to FAR, the budget is sent to the CFO for final review and approval.
 Generally, the budget receives final approval by the end of March.
 The assigned program manager then enters the final approved budget into the appropriate budget schedules of the grant application.